Filter Data

 -

-Filters can be scoped to affect all charts using the filtered field, or configured to apply to specific visualization blocks only (see Setup dashboard filter).
+Filters can be scoped - Dashboard filter can be configured to affect all visualization blocks on the dashboard, or limit them to specific visualizations only (see Setup dashboard filter).

 Track and manage filters across dashboard

-When working with dashboards containing a large number of visualizations and filter mappings, understanding which filters affect which charts can become challenging—especially as you navigate between tabs.
+When working with dashboards containing a large number of visualizations and filter mappings, understanding which filters affect which visualizations can become challenging—especially as you navigate between tabs.

 The controls & filters panel provides a centralized view to help you manage this complexity.